Complementary, Multi-Disciplinary, and Cross-Listed Courses

 Crisis Communication: The Lawyer's Role in Advancing Client Interests

 During high-profile controversies, organizations must contend with multiple stakeholders, both inside and outside the legal system.
 Developments during a crisis are analyzed and influenced by employees, the media, elected officials, regulators, investors, advocacy groups and others.
 The collective opinion of these stakeholders - not simply the specific resolution of the legal issues - often determines the ultimate success of an organization's strategy.
 Individuals and organizations are often judged by these stakeholders on how well (or poorly) they responded to a crisis.
 Today's attorneys are often expected to go beyond their strictly "legal" responsibilities and assist the organization in protecting its reputation during these events.
 As Ken Frazier (CEO of Merck and its former general counsel) said: "Sophisticated clients don't want 'pure' legal advice, they want workable solutions to their problems…at the intersection of law, business, technology, politics and moral judgment.
 Smart clients expect their lawyers to help them find solutions."
 This course will explore how attorneys can provide broad crisis management advice to clients, rather than narrow legal counsel.
 The class will analyze the perspectives and motivations of different actors in a crisis and explain the intersection among legal issues, organizational goals and strategic communications.
 The course will use case studies, background readings, presentations, special guest speakers , and focused discussions to highlight the issues in effective crisis management.
 Students will also participate in hypotheticals and role plays where they may be asked to act as a lawyer, a crisis management advisor or the CEO as the organization determines its crisis response.
 The professors will also share experiences and lessons learned from their own work on high-profile matters for companies, universities, associations, and non-profit organizations.
-In addition to short in-class presentations and in-class participation, there will be a final memo.
-Participation may be considered in final grading.
+In addition to the short papers (totaling 6000-7500 words) and in-class participation, there will a small group presentation.

 Previously: